Skip to main content

 Why current solutions fail

-Mechanical recycling
+Mechanical routes

 • PA-66 crystallinity and fillers resist re-melting, leading to brittle downgrades.